Schwarzbaer/PlugBase/README.md

 * config_manager
   * @call_on_change should closely check its args.
   * Use eval() to give each config value an explicit type.
+  * ConfigManager should be a derived class of ConfigParser
   * Check plugin default configs for unspecified values (ConfigParser.NoOptionError)
   * Write changed configs back to file (and track what actually did